 - Considers your income

-- Zoosk SmartPick learns from every "❤" and "X" you make to create better match recommendations
+- Zoosk SmartPick learns from every "❤" and "X" for better match recommendations

-- Send virtual gifts such as emojis or animated emoticons to live streamers within the app
+- Send virtual gifts (emojis, animated emoticons) to live streamers within the app

 - Sign up using Facebook or Google account